 The document articulates the legal obligations placed on public authorities by the Treaty and illustrates established best practice for those working in this sector.

-The Guidance for Trading Standards is available here and has been endorsed by:
+The Guidance for Trading Standards on Article 5.3 is available to view here and has been endorsed by:

 We hope that local Trading Standards departments and other tobacco control and public health colleagues will find the document useful in protecting their organisations and their public health policies from the vested interests of the tobacco industry.